Cecilia Mascolo: Career and research

 Mascolo serves as co-director of the centre for mobile, wearable systems and augmented intelligence.
 Her research spans mobile systems, mobile and sensor data analytics, sensor networks, machine learning for mobile and sensor systems and mobile health.
 She is the recipient of an Engineering and Physical Sciences Research Council (EPSRC) advanced fellowship (2005-2010) and a European Research Council (ERC) advanced grant (2019-2024).
 She has an h-index of over 60 according to Google Scholar.
 Her recent research on audio based mobile health diagnostics have led to the large scale crowdsourcing data collection for COVID-19 sounds.

 Prior to joining Cambridge in 2008, she worked at University College London (UCL) and was an academic visitor at Washington University in St. Louis.

 Awards and honours

-As of 2020 Mascolo h-index can be found in DBLP.
+As of 2020, Mascolo h-index can be found in DBLP.
 She was listed by networking women as one of the 10 Women in Networking/Communications That You Should Know in 2016.

-In 2025 she was elected a Fellow of the Royal Academy of Engineering.
+In 2024, she was elected an ACM Distinguished Member and the following year became a Fellow of the Royal Academy of Engineering.